News, resources & opinions - Breaking News, College Grants & Scholarship Site - Obama .net

 Types of educational grants:

-• Federal Grants – Pell grants can offer up to $2,700 yearly for undergraduate studies that aim on earning Bachelor’s degrees and Professional degrees.
-SEOG funds can offer up to $4,000 each year per person.
+- Federal Grants – Pell grants can offer up to $5,775 yearly (updated for 2016) for undergraduate studies that aim on earning Bachelor’s degrees and Professional degrees.
+SEOG funds (Federal Supplemental Education Opportunity Grant) can offer up to $4,000 each year per person.
 CWS funds can offer money to part-time students as well.
 The Academic Competitiveness Grant awards money to freshman and sophomores, while the National Science and Math Access to Retail Talent (SMART) Grant awards money to juniors and seniors.

-• Loan programs – Such programs need to be paid back but offer help with low interest rates.
+- Loan programs – Such programs need to be paid back but offer help with low interest rates.
 The Stafford Guaranteed Loan offers up to $6,625 per year.
 The Perkins Loan program offers up to $3,000 and $5,000 a year for undergraduate and graduate students respectively.
 These loan programs come at very low interest rates so it is highly recommended you apply for them if you need the money for your education.
+The updated 2015-2016 fixed interest rate on these loans for undergrads is 4.29%; and the combined borrowing totals for direct loans can be up to $12,500 per year depending on your school year and degree.

 The most common College Grants are:

-As you can see there are plenty of categories that you probably fit into to get money so we suggest you apply for your free college grant money today.
+As you can see there are plenty of categories that you probably fit into to receive money so we suggest you apply for your college grant money today.
+Remember that grant money does not need to be paid back.
+Student loans however do need to be paid back.

 Low Income Students